pdf-raku/PDF-Class-raku/README.md

-# PDF::Zen
+# PDF::Class

-PDF::Zen is under construction as a set of classes that implement the overall structure of a PDF.
+PDF::Class is a set of classes and accessors for safe navigation and construction of PDF documents.

-With some help from PDF::Zen::Loader, it is able to navigate a PDF document and lazily load PDF objects on demand.

-This module currently supports a subset of the available PDF objects, and is very much under construction.
+This module is a work in progress.
+It currently maps a subset of the more commonly used PDF objects.

 ```
-    use PDF::Zen;
+    use PDF::Class;
-    my $pdf = PDF::Zen.new;
+    my $pdf = PDF::Class.new;
     my $catalog = $pdf.Root;
     with $catalog.MarkInfo //= {} {
         .Marked = True;